quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     ? raw: [+ RawInfo]

     ; ECN bits in the IP header
-    ; if not set, defaults to Non-ECT
+    ; if not set, defaults to the value on the last
+    ; QUICDatagramsReceived event
     ? ecn: [+ ECN]

     ? datagram_ids: [+ uint32]